ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 itself is programmed has a Linux process boundary isolating it from other applications and it is the job of the OS to ensure that this is the only such app that runs (in the example case).

-The more sophisticate model is illustrated in simple_app_under_app_service.
+The more sophisticated model is illustrated in simple_app_under_app_service.
 There, a privileged daemon, is the only program that accesses the underlying hardware.
-The service is certified in the role of attestation, that is, it provided CC-like services (e.g. - Attest, Seal, Unseal) for individual apps, each app is measured and certified separately, each app has its own keys, etc and acts independantly.
+The service is certified in the role of attestation, that is, it provides CC-like services (e.g. - Attest, Seal, Unseal) for individual apps, each app is measured and certified separately, each app has its own keys, etc and acts independantly.
 Each app is isolated from other apps (trusted or not) by the OS, usually, Linux.
-Apps in this model should not be able ti interfere with each other and every such app has independant privileges and policy, again this is apps centric.
+Apps in this model should not be able to interfere with each other and every such app has independant privileges and policy, again this is apps centric.

 In both of these models, the protected app does not trust any storaage except the ramdisk; all other IO is untrusted.
 New or updated apps can be run from network download or an untrusted storage device if the OS allows it but the CF guarentees the security of each app indepentantly.

-We are introducing another use model called "VM-centric" protection.
+We are introducing another use model called "VM-centric" protection model.
 Here the OS policy still controls what apps run at all but the SEV primitives are available to all apps.
 The only (possible) restriction, dictated by OS policy, is whether the SEV device driver is restricted in use to privileged applications.
 In this model, it the job of OS configuration and not the CF framework to decide what apps are trusted and it must prevent untrusted apps from running and accessing CC services.
 In other words, the security policy is rooted in the OS, not the apps.
-The  CF still authenticates the OS and the OS has "OS-wide" policy certified keys but the OS as a whole is the trust boundary.
-To achieve a security goal, the person that configures the OS, might only run programs from designated integrity controlled mounted disks and only rely on sensitive data in disks encrypted with keys protected by the CF.  This model can be useful when a few related standard apps run especially if a goal is that they should run without modification.
-IT may also be useful in offering some additional protection to existing VM workloads (but be careful!).
+The  CF still authenticates the OS but the OS has "OS-wide" policy certified keys but the OS as a whole is the trust boundary.
+To achieve the desired security goal, the person that configures the OS, might only run programs from designated integrity controlled mounted disks and only rely on sensitive data in disks encrypted with keys protected by the CF.  This model can be useful when a few related standard apps run in a VM especially if a goal is that they should run without modification.
+It may also be useful in offering some additional protection to existing VM workloads with minimal modification (but be careful!).

-To support this model, we provide a few utilities that can be run on command line.

-The most important utility has two functions:
+To support this model, we provide a new command line utility.
+The utility has two functions:

 First, it uses the CF framework to authenticate the VM, generate OS wide keys and obtain certificates that allow mutually authenticated, encrypted and integrity protected channels